-The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas (the "State"), including, particularly, Chapter 45, Texas Education Code, Chapter 1371, Texas Government Code, an approving election held on May 6, 2023, and a bond order (the "Bond Order") adopted by the Board of Trustees (the "Board") of Needville Independent School District (the "District") on March 20, 2024 in which the Board delegated pricing of the Bonds and certain other matters to a pricing officer who approved and executed a "Pricing Certificate" on April 24, 2024 that sets forth the final terms of the Bonds (the Bond Order and the Pricing Certificate are jointly referred to as the "Order").
+The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas (the "State"), including, particularly, Chapter 45, Texas Education Code, Chapter 1371, Texas Government Code, an approving election held on May 6, 2023, and a bond order (the "Bond Order") adopted by the Board of Trustees (the "Board") of Needville Independent School District (the "District") on March 20, 2024 in which the Board delegated pricing of the Bonds and certain other matters to a pricing officer who approved and executed a "Pricing Certificate" on April \\\, 2024 completing the sale of the Bonds (the Bond Order and the Pricing Certificate are jointly referred to as the "Order").
 Capitalized terms used herein have the same meanings assigned to such terms in the Order, except as otherwise indicated.